 This training is aimed at researchers who are within the first months of their PhD.
 We will work on communication skills and time/project management.
 We will help them recognise, understand, and effectively deal with many of the problems that cause most delays and frustration during their PhD.

 Managing myself & working with my team: A skills upgrade (Postdocs Edition & Group Leaders Edition)

 The goal of this workshop is to address the changing needs of increasingly expert researchers with growing responsibilities and pressures.
 Participants will gain a renewed perspective of key competencies for their research position.

 Thematic workshops on communication

-In this workshop we explore key concepts of visual and spoken communication.
-We will learn to create posters and oral presentations with attractive stories, considering both context and the audience.
+In this workshop we explore key concepts and tools for designing and delivering scientific presentations.
+We will learn to create and deliver oral presentations with attractive stories, considering both context and the audience.
 Note: This workshop can be expanded to include poster presentations.

 Becoming a Scientific Writer – Putting Why before How